Matchstic/Distributed-Classes/README.md

 With the main difference being the usage of ```$c()```.

-Note that the following is for communication between processes on the same machine, which is only possible on macOS due to sandboxing on other platforms.
+Note that the following is for communication between processes on the **same machine**, which is only possible on macOS due to sandboxing on other platforms.
+The API is almost identical for communication inter-machine.

 To initialise the library in the **client process**, call: